-Data warehouses offer a window into an organization's historical performance and ongoing operations, providing data analysts and business users with information on things such as customer behavior, business trends, and quarterly and annual sales.
-Despite the emergence of Hadoop and other big data technologies, the growing need for companies to capture and analyze data from various sources is keeping the data warehouse as relevant as ever, if not more so.
+Data warehouses offer a window into an organization's historical performance and ongoing operations, providing data analysts and business users with information on things such as customer behavior, business trends, operational efficiency and sales.
+Despite the emergence of data lakes based on Hadoop and other big data technologies, the growing need for companies to capture and analyze business data from various source systems is keeping the data warehouse as relevant as ever, if not more so.

 Data warehouse deployment options

 A data warehouse environment can differ greatly from organization to organization.
 From an architectural standpoint, deployments can follow multiple paths -- an enterprise data warehouse (EDW), a group of smaller data marts or a combination of those two approaches.

 An EDW is architected to contain all the pertinent data from an enterprise's operational systems, and perhaps some collected from external data sources (see Figure 1).
 It's a single, unified repository for BI and analytics data, and it's meant to be used across all departments and business units.
 As a result, building an EDW is often a big undertaking, especially in large companies.

 In an EDW architecture, organizations can also implement an operational data store (ODS) as an interim step between their operational systems and the enterprise data warehouse.
 Operational data is copied to the ODS and then extracted and loaded into the data warehouse.
 The ODS serves as a staging area for data that has yet to be transformed for analysis, and it can be used to run near-real-time queries that require more detailed data about recent business operations than is available in the data warehouse.